th2-net/th2-infra-mgr/README.md

       keyspacePrefix: schema_
       # this parameter will be prepended to schema name and will be used as a
       # keyspace name in cassandra for the schema

+      secret: cassandra
+      # Name of cassandra secret in service namespace

+      username: username
+      # Cassandra username

+      password: password
+      # password for Cassandra user

+      host: host
+      # Cassandra host

+      port: 8080
+      # Cassandra port

+      datacenter: datacenter
+      # datacenter to connect to

+      timeout: 10
+      # timeout duration for operations in Cassandra

+      instanceName: instanceName
+      # is used to separate data within one keyspace

+      schemaNetworkTopology:
+        datacenter1: replicationFactor
+        datacenter2: replicationFactor
+      # defines datacenters and replication factors.
+      # applicable only for multi-node Cassandra cluster.

     kubernetes:
       namespacePrefix: schema-